alecramsay/REmake/docs/characters.md

 | word_boundary() | \\b |
 | not_word_boundary() | \\B |

+As mentioned above, `word_boundary` and `not_word_boundary` are non-consuming patterns and cannot be quantified.

 ## Any Character

-This predicate matches any character:
+This predicate matches any character except the newline:

 | Word | Translation |
 |------|-------------|
 | any_character() | . |

+To make this match the newline character, turn on the `dot_all` inline mode modifier (see [Modes](modes.md)).

 ## Non-printable Characters